 2. Application Review

-The adoption counselor who meets one-on-one with you will ask questions regarding your residence, other people living in the household, lifestyle and other pets you may own to ensure the best match is made.
-The adoption counselor will then follow up with your veterinarian if you have current or recent pets, you landlord if you rent, and personal references as needed.
+The Adoption Counselor who interviews you will ask questions regarding your residence, other people living in the household, lifestyle, and other pets you may own to ensure the best match is made.
+The Adoption Counselor will then follow up with your veterinarian if you have current or recent pets, you landlord if you rent, and personal references as needed.
 Please allow several days for our volunteers to process your application.